majeinfo/chaingun/README.md

 	$ cd chaingun
 	$ export GOPATH=`pwd`/player
 	$ go get ./...
+	$ cd player/src
+	$ ../bin/statik -f -src=../../manager/go_web
 	$ go install github.com/majeinfo/chaingun/player
 	$ player/bin/player -h

 ## Architecture

-Chaingun is made of 2 parts :
+Chaingun is made of a single binary (named "player") that can serve multi purpose.

-- a Player which role is to inject requests to the tested server(s)
-- an optional Manager that provides a Web interface to manage the Players

-Players can be run in standalone mode : this is the easiest way to proceed and may be sufficient when the expected test load can be applied by only one Player.
-In such a case the Manager is not needed.
+The "player" can be started in 3 different ways:

+- the standalone mode (which is the default mode): this is the easiest way to proceed and may be sufficient when the expected test load can be applied by only one Player

-If you need many Players to be coordinated to stress the same server(s) at the same time, you launch different Players (on different hosts !) in "daemon mode".
-Then you start the Web interface of the Manager and you can drive the Players remotely.
-The results will be aggregated by the Manager.
+- the daemon mode: if you need many Players to be coordinated to stress the same server(s) at the same time, you launch different Players (on different hosts !) in "daemon mode"

+- the manager mode: the Player creates a Web interface that lets you manage other remote Players.
+The results will be aggregated by the Web interface.

+Note for the daemon mode:
-Data for feeder can be sent to the Players after sending them the Playbook script.
+	- Data for feeder can be sent to the Players after sending them the Playbook script.
-Other files such as Template of files to be uploaded must be sent to the Players before the Playbook script.
+	- Other files such as Template of files to be uploaded must be sent to the Players before the Playbook script.

 #### Run from the command line

 a) run a Player in standalone mode :

 	$ cd player/bin
-	$ ./player --output-dir /path/to/output/ --python-cmd /path/to/python3.6 --script /path/to/script.yml \
+	$ ./player --output-dir /path/to/output/ --script /path/to/script.yml
-               --viewer ../../python/viewer.py --verbose

-	--python-cmd is optional if PYTHON environment variable is set and points to at least a Python 3.6 --viewer indicates the path to the viewer.py script that builds the HTML page containing the results --output-dir indicates where the results will be stored --script sets the name of the script file and is mandatory --verbose is optional
+	--output-dir indicates where the results will be stored --script sets the name of the script file and is mandatory --verbose is optional